MrWomanStealer/Stealer-s-Pack/README.md

 # ⚙️Quality Of Life Mods
 E.g Essential and Borderless mining.
 While not nerdy or for optimizations, these can make your Minecraft life better.

-E.g Plasmo voice, allowing you to chat with your friends who also have it, or if the server has it.
+E.g Simple Voice Chat, for speaking with your friends VIA proximity, if the server has it.

 # Misc information